sahooankeeta/Instagram-clone/README.md

    <ul>
     <li>Redirect into Instagram-clone folder using <br><strong>$cd Instagram-clone</strong></li>
     <li>Install npm dependencies using <strong>$ npm install</strong> in the current directory</li>
-    <li>Create a config.env file in the current directory with these data<br>
+    <li>Create a .env file in the current directory with these data<br>
      <div>
       NODE_ENV=development<br>
       PORT=8000<br>